About Lightbox ads specifications

 - 200KB maximum

-For text calls-to-action, you must include a Hover to Expand option for desktop and Tap to Expand option for mobile.
+For text calls-to-action, you must include a Hover to Expand option for computers and Tap to Expand option for mobile devices.
 The ad’s header call-to-action is the description for the call-to-action button in the expanded state.
 The call-to-action includes a maximum of 20 characters, or 10 characters for double-width character languages (such as Chinese, Japanese, or Korean).

 The Final URL is the web address of your landing page, where people go when they click your ad.
 The URL is compatible with Upgraded URLs and tracking templates (including custom parameters).
 Learn more about Upgraded URLs.